Rev. Joe’s Random Thought #7,799

 Download as PDF

-Vanity Plate for the Day – DWN-NDR
+Vanity Plate for the Day – WLKABT

 Vanity Plate of the Day… not actually daily, but whenever I encounter one in the wild that I think worth sharing and there are not too many in sequence.
 When I was commuting from my home to downtown St. Louis and back, I was spending anywhere from an hour and half to two hours daily in rush hour traffic.
 I used the exercise of deciphering vanity plates to help pass the time… plus sometimes they are very clever and worth sharing.